chrisdeaner/chrisdeaner.github.io/_posts/news/2024-04-25-gondolier-video.md

 About the song: We've been threatening to make a dance record for years.
-In fact, we've probably begun every record thinking it'd be cool to make a dance reocrd.
+In fact, we've probably begun every record thinking it'd be cool to make a dance record.
 But our innate sensibilities take over and ... <!--more--> it just comes out as +/- {Plus/Minus}.
 Nothing wrong with that - but what if we actually stuck to it?
 So this was one of those attempts.
 As it happened, James bought this little keyboard, the